wojemi/Superstore/README.md

 This repository contains SQL code describing and analyzing the data concerns 'Superstore' using SQL and Power BI - the store with different kind of articles.

 # Business problem
 Retail companies often face situations where their profits are unstable or declining even when sales are increasing.
-This aim of this project is to analyze the condition of such companies and  identify factors that may affect their profitability.
+The aim of this project is to analyze the condition of such companies and  identify factors that may affect their profitability.

 # Dataset
 Dataset used for this project comes from the KajoData SQL course and contains information about the store's transactions, products and customers.